I've included three chants here.

 The second is "Lokah Samasta Sukhino Bhavantu".
 It means: "May all living beings (both human and non-human) be happy and free, and may the thoughts, words, and actions of my own life contribute to that happiness and to that freedom for all."

 The third is "Guru Brahma, Guru Vishnu, Guru Devo Maheshvara, Guru Sakshat, Param Brahma, Tasmai Shri Guruvey Namaha".
 The meaning is as follows: "I bow down in reverence to all my teachers.
 The teacher that is this life I've been given.
 The teacher that is all hardship and difficulty on my path.
-And that teacher who is nearby and within."
+The teacher who is nearby, and the teacher who is within."